AshishSingh08/Group-X_NIST_NLP_PROJECT/README.md

 stop words, and normalizing the text.
 3. Model: NLP model to recognize and extract relevant information such as environments, operating systems, attack vectors, prerequisites, and potential outputs.
+  Machine Learning models implemented: Logistic Regression, Random Forest, SVM, Neural Networks Natural Language Processing models implemented: HMM, MEMM, CRF, Transformer based models, BERT, T5
-4. Information Extraction: Use the appropriate NLP model to extract specific information from the documents.
+5. Information Extraction: Use the appropriate NLP model to extract specific information from the documents.
-5. Post-processing and Presentation: Format the extracted information for easy interpretation and use.
+6. Post-processing and Presentation: Format the extracted information for easy interpretation and use.